skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 will stick out quite a bit in the crowd.
 Their armor and weapons will make them even more conspicuous.

-Eomer plans to go into town to test things out.
+Eomier plans to go into town to test things out.
 He wants to wait until dark and hide in the shadows, but the others think they have a better chance if they just hide in the crowd during the day.
 They debate for a while on the merits of each plan.
 Finally they decide to separate and slip in among the crowd, since traveling in a group would certainly attract attention.
-Eomer points out a large tower on the south side of the city.
+Eomier points out a large tower on the south side of the city.
 They agree to meet in front of the tower if all goes well.

 Enoch and Thordek enter together.
 They develop a cover story where Enoch is a traveling healer and Thordek is his bodyguard.
-Eomer and Beck will also enter together.
+Eomier and Beck will also enter together.
 The other two will follow separately.

 This city is a hub of activity.
 The north side of the city is the